-- The View class is a wrapper for the ProcessWire TemplateFile class with some additional features and the Wireframe namespace.
-By default Wireframe makes an instance of the View class available as API variable $view, and it is through this object that you typically pass data from Controllers to layout, view, and partial files.
+- The View class is a wrapper for the TemplateFile core class with some additional features.
+By default Wireframe makes an instance of the View class available as API variable $view, and it is through this variable that you can pass data from Controllers to layouts, views, and partial files.

-- Views (or sometimes view files) are specific to a single template, and used to render a page using that template.
-Each template may have more than one view – or none at all, if that page is not intended to be viewable on your site (or if you're using some other solution to render its contents).
+- Views (sometimes called view files) are specific to a single template, and used to render a page using that template.
+Each template can have more than one view – or none at all, if that page is not intended to be viewable (or if you're using some other solution to render its contents).

-- Partials are reusable components, or blocks of content, that you want to share between multiple templates.
-Things like a shared navigation, breadcrumbs, or perhaps a search form are typical use cases for partials.
-As a rule of thumb: if you need the same block on at least two separate occasions in different layouts or views, it probably should be a partial.
+- Partials are reusable blocks of content that you can share between multiple templates.
+Shared navigation, breadcrumbs, and a search form are typical use cases for partials.
+As a rule of thumb if you find yourself needing same block of markup on two or more separate occasions in different layouts or views, you should probably convert it to a partial.